ShamrockOo4tune/and_exam/README.md

 ├── py_program_1
 │   ├── app.py
 │   └── requirements.txt
+├── project_slides.pdf
 └── README.md

 The CI/CD tool used is GitHub actions.
 Github actions are initiated by the .yml file in the .github/workflows directory.
 It is set to run the workflow on push to master branch of the repo.

-The workflow described in .yml file requires the repo to have pre set secrets and environment variables:
+Implemented CI/CD scheme is presented on slide #2 of project_slides.pdf The workflow described in .yml file requires the repo to have pre set secrets and environment variables:
   AWS CLI access credentials:
     AWS_ACCESS_KEY_ID